patriciomacadden/hobbit/README.md

 ## Features

 * DSL inspired by [Sinatra](http://www.sinatrarb.com/).
-* Extensible with standard ruby classes and modules, with no extra logic (see the included modules).
+* Extensible with standard ruby classes and modules, with no extra logic (See the included modules and [hobbit-contrib](https://github.com/patriciomacadden/hobbit-contrib))
 * No configuration.
 * Encourages the understanding and use of [Rack](http://rack.github.io/) and its extensions.